LauraHaq/Election_Analysis/README.md

 - The county with largest turnout:
     - Denver.

-Updated terminal printed using terminal code:
+Updated terminal printed with adapted script:

 ![printed_terminal_electionresults](https://user-images.githubusercontent.com/86267773/126052354-846273e7-5709-4fd4-9469-76ec95175c1b.png)

-Can also be found in own file created using script:
+Same results can also be found in shareable file using adapted script:
 ![election_results.txt](https://github.com/LauraHaq/Election_Analysis/files/6835487/election_results.txt)

 ## Election Audit Summary
-In addition to finding the requested information for the audit, this analysis provided addtional tools that can be used in the future.
-Firstly, it provides a working script that is usable on any completed election with candidates and counties listed in a readable file.
-Also, with some modification of variables the script can work with other demographic information to see how they voted as well.
+In addition to finding the requested information for the audit, the overall analysis provided a tool that can be used in future election results.
+Firstly, it provides a working script that is usable on any completed election with any list of candidates and counties in a readable file.
+Also, with some modification of variables the script can work with other demographic information to analyze vote turnout as well.
 This repetitive nature is first seen in variables to create lists and dictionaries:
 #### Initial analysis:
     - candidate_options = []
     - candidate_votes = {}